 "Now" pages are inspired by Derek Sivers.
 They attempt to answer the question: "What is this person focused on at this exact point in their life?"
 Whist all the masses of information above tell you what I've done, they don't tell you what I'm doing now, what I'm going to do, nor what's important to me.
 You can find hundreds of examples of these (including mine) on nownownow.com.

-I'm working and living in Newbury, Berkshire, UK, married now for 23 years, my eldest daughter moved out with her partner several months back, and my youngest daughter's still at home.
+I'm living and currently working in Newbury, Berkshire, UK, married now for 23 years, my eldest daughter moved out with her partner several months back, and my youngest daughter's still at home.

 My university degree continues to go well.
-I've just obtained a very wordy "Diploma of Higher Education in Environmental Management and Technology" and my final two modules, T313 - Renewable Energy and T319 - Environmental Management 2 start in October.
-Next year should be my last unless I can find the cash to go for a masters degree.
+I've just obtained a very wordy "Diploma of Higher Education in Environmental Management and Technology" and my final two modules, T313 - Renewable Energy and T319 - Environmental Management 2 have now started!
+This year should be my last unless I can find the cash to go for a masters degree.

 When I'm not working or studying you can find me gardening at my allotment.
 This year I'm growing: horseradish, carrots, tomatoes, radishes, onions, sweet peppers, courgettes, lavender, pears, potatoes, broad beans, runner beans, french beans, lettuce, peas, strawberries, raspberries, rhubarb, sweetcorn, parsnips, a few flowers, and many weeds!

-I've also refreshed my photography hobby by buying a new Canon EOS D80 camera and I'm posting a photo a day to Blipfoto
+I've also refreshed my photography hobby by buying a new Canon EOS D80 camera which I've VERY pleased with

 Working through a list of technologies I by want to learn by doing projects on